 Figure 5: Step response of compensated plant

-As interpreted on the diagram, the settling time is 1.29 and within the range of 4s.
-The over shoot is 4.55% and meets the requirement.
+As interpreted on the diagram, the settling time is 1.29 and so within the needed 4s.
+The over shoot is 4.55% which also meets the requirement.

 Figure 6: Bode diagram of compensated plant